Facelift

 Who Is a Suitable Candidate for a Facelift?

-• Have moderate to significant facial ageing
+• Have moderate to more extensive signs of facial ageing

 • Have good skin elasticity and strong bone structure